prydt/daybreak/README.md

 3. set up virtual environment `virtualenv env`
 4. install required packages `./env/bin/pip i -r requirements.txt`
 5. run the server `./env/bin/flask run` and go to the site! (localhost:5000/index.html)

+This project was made in 24hr at the HackUNT hackathon!
+Made by Pranoy Dutta, Pranay Gosar, Pranav Logan.